ParithiAndroid/Codegama/README.md

 Dependencies Used

-Retrofit – For networking and API calls
+- Retrofit + Okhttp – For networking and API calls

-Glide – For image loading
+- Glide – For image loading

-Material Components – For modern UI elements (TextInputLayout, buttons)
+- Material Components – For modern UI elements (TextInputLayout, buttons)

-RecyclerView – To display the news list
+- RecyclerView – To display the news list

-Kotlin Coroutines & Flow – For asynchronous operations
+- Kotlin Coroutines & Flow – For asynchronous operations

-Room - For local caching
+- Room - For local caching

-Hilt - dependency injection
+- Hilt - dependency injection

-swipetorefresh and shimmer
+- swipetorefresh and shimmer
+- Workmanager - For background task
+- Firebase Auth